 A public ruling, when issued, is the published view of the Commissioner of State Revenue (the Commissioner) on the particular topic to which it relates.
 It therefore replaces and overrides any existing private rulings, memoranda, manuals and advice provided by the Commissioner in respect of the issue(s) it addresses.

 Where a change in legislation or case law (the law) affects the content of a public ruling, the change in the law overrides the public ruling—that is, the Commissioner will determine the tax liability or eligibility for a concession, grant or exemption, as the case may be, in accordance with the law.

-Section 14A of the Payroll Tax Act 1971 (the Payroll Tax Act) exempts from payroll tax, wages paid or payable to employees on parental, adoption or surrogacy leave.
-The exemption:
+Prior to 1 July 2021, s.14A of the Payroll Tax Act exempted from payroll tax, certain wages paid or payable to employees in respect of parental, adoption or surrogacy leave where certain conditions are met.

 Ruling and explanation

 Public Ruling PTAQ014A.2.2 is no longer in effect.

 This public ruling takes effect from the date of issue.